"The U.S. Food and Drug Administration (FDA) continues its investigation of acute hepatitis illnesses linked to products labeled OxyElite Pro.

 |ADVERSE REACTIONS||VISIT AT 12 MONTHS||VISIT AT 24 MONTHS|

-the same or higher incidence in the placebo as in the UDCA group have
+higher incidence in the placebo as in the UDCA group have been deleted from

-been deleted from this table (this includes diarrhea and thrombocytopenia
+this table (this includes diarrhea and thrombocytopenia at 12 months,

 In a randomized, cross-over study in sixty PBC patients, seven patients (11.6%) reported nine adverse reactions: abdominal pain and asthenia (1 patient), nausea (3 patients), dyspepsia (2 patients) and anorexia and esophagitis (1 patient each).
 One patient on the twice a day regimen (total dose 1000 mg) withdrew due to nausea.
 All of these nine adverse reactions except esophagitis were observed with the twice a day regimen at a total daily dose of 1000 mg or greater.
 However, an adverse reaction may occur at any dose.

-The following adverse reactions, presented by system organ class in alphabetical order, have been identified during postapproval use of urso (ursodiol) diol.
+The following adverse reactions, presented by system organ class in alphabetical order, have been identified during postapproval use of ursodiol.
 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.

 - Gastrointestinal disorders: abdominal discomfort, abdominal pain, constipation, diarrhea, dyspepsia, nausea, vomiting.